FACTSlab/factslab.github.io/research.md

 # Decomp

-The [Decompositional Semantics Initiative](http://decomp.net) (Decomp) is a collection of efforts aimed at collecting and modeling human annotations of meaning via the decomposition of lexical and phrasal meanings into a small set of component parts.
-Decomp is supported by a [DARPA AIDA](https://www.darpa.mil/program/active-interpretation-of-disparate-alternatives) contract (HR001117S0026-AIDA-FP-013).
+The [Decompositional Semantics Initiative](http://decomp.io) (Decomp) is a collection of efforts aimed at collecting and modeling human annotations of meaning via the decomposition of lexical and phrasal meanings into a small set of component parts.
+Decomp is supported by [DARPA AIDA](https://www.darpa.mil/program/active-interpretation-of-disparate-alternatives), [DARPA KAIROS](https://www.darpa.mil/program/knowledge-directed-artificial-intelligence-reasoning-over-schemas), and [IARPA BETTER](https://www.iarpa.gov/index.php/research-programs/better).

 Decomp is a large project and so only research products authored by core FACTS.lab members are listed below.
-A full list of publications, presentations, and available data can be found at [decomp.net](http://decomp.net).
+A full list of publications, presentations, and available data can be found at [decomp.net](http://decomp.io).

 ## Papers

 Vashishtha, S., B. Van Durme, & A.S.
 White.
 2019.
-[Fine-Grained Temporal Relation Extraction](https://www.aclweb.org/anthology/P19-1280/). _Proceedings of the 57th Annual Meeting of the Association for Computational Linguistics_ (ACL 2019), Florence, Italy, July 29-31, 2019.
+[Fine-Grained Temporal Relation Extraction](https://arxiv.org/pdf/1902.01390.pdf). [arXiv:1902.01390](https://arxiv.org/abs/1902.01390) [cs.CL].

 Govindarajan, V.S., B. Van Durme, & A.S.
 White.
 2019.
 [Decomposing Generalization: Models of Generic, Habitual, and Episodic Statements](https://arxiv.org/pdf/1901.11429.pdf). [arXiv:1901.11429](https://arxiv.org/abs/1901.11429) [cs.CL].

 White, A. S., R. Rudinger, K. Rawlins, & B. Van Durme.
 2018.
-[Lexicosyntactic Inference in Neural Models](https://aclweb.org/anthology/D18-1501/). _Proceedings of the 2018 Conference on Empirical Methods in Natural Language Processing_, Brussels, Belgium, October 31-November 4, 2018.
+[Lexicosyntactic Inference in Neural Models](https://arxiv.org/pdf/1808.06232).
+To appear in _Proceedings of the 2018 Conference on Empirical Methods in Natural Language Processing_, Brussels, Belgium, October 31-November 4, 2018.

 Poliak, A., A. Haldar, R. Rudinger, J.E.
 Hu, E. Pavlick, A. S. White, & B. Van Durme.
 2018.
-[Towards a Unified Natural Language Inference Framework to Evaluate Sentence Representations](https://arxiv.org/pdf/1804.08207). _Proceedings of 2018 Conference on Empirical Methods in Natural Language Processing_, Brussels, Belgium, October 31-November 4, 2018.
+[Towards a Unified Natural Language Inference Framework to Evaluate Sentence Representations](https://arxiv.org/pdf/1804.08207).
+To appear in _Proceedings of 2018 Conference on Empirical Methods in Natural Language Processing_, Brussels, Belgium, October 31-November 4, 2018.

 Rudinger, R., A. S. White, & B. Van Durme.
 2018.
 [Neural Models of Factuality](http://aaronstevenwhite.io/papers/rudinger_neural_2018.pdf). _Proceedings of the 2018 Conference of the North American Chapter of the Association for Computational Linguistics_, New Orleans, LA, June 1 – June 6, 2018.